 If your property has arrived and you do not yet have an address, your property will be held in temporary storage for up to 90 days (less any storage used at origin).
 An additional 90 days may be approved, but must be requested in writing.

-If you are expecting the arrival of household goods or unaccompanied baggage call the Inbound Section at 254-287-2200, option 1.
+If you are expecting the arrival of household goods or unaccompanied baggage call the 254-287-2200 for assistance.

 Shipping your Privately Owned Vehicle